pranigopu/interactiveAgents--proceduralGeneration/caseStudy/README.md

 Introduce the game(s) and the specific AI system(s) the case study discusses.

 ### The Game
-- Describe the role of the AI systems within the game or games’ overall design.
+- Describe the role of the AI systems within the game or games' overall design.
 - What requirements did this design place on these AI system(s)?
 - Mention any specific constraints or challenges (hardware, development, etc).